UWIT-IAM/gcp-docs/new-imagepullsecret.md

 ## Prerequisite
 1. You have configured the [iamshared gcloud CLI profile](projects-shared.md) and have access to that project.
-2. You have configured the [kbdev gcloud CLI profile] and can use it.
+2. You have configured the `[k8dev gcloud CLI profile]` and can use it.

     ```
     gcloud config configurations activate k8dev